dauwhe/why-books/README.md

 With RWD, we have a landing page with a table of contents.
 We can click on "Introduction," which comes next.
 Or there's the same link from the "begin reading now" text.

 But, if you're using Opera 12, you can read the entire book just by clicking the space bar.
-That's because of the magic of rel=next, HTML's way of defining a sequence of documents.
+That's because of the magic of rel=next, HTML’s way of defining a sequence of documents.
 Sadly, current browsers don't seem to do much with the [sequential link types](https://html.spec.whatwg.org/#sequential-link-types).

 ## 3. I'll Finish It Tomorrow